tjn20/KFC-Clone-Website/README.md

 # KFC Clone Website
-"Indulge in the ultimate KFC Clone experience - our app features an easy-to-use interface, simple cart management, and secure payments."
+Indulge in the ultimate KFC Clone experience - our app features an easy-to-use interface, simple cart management, and secure payments.

 ## Features